-The Board of Directors recommends that the shareholders vote FOR Proposal No. 3 to increase the authorized Common Stock and FOR Proposal No. 4 to increase the authorized Preferred Stock.
+The Board of Directors recommends that the shareholders vote FOR Proposal No. 3 to amend the Certificate of Incorporation to increase the authorized Common Stock and Preferred Stock.

-RATIFICATION OF THE APPOINTMENT OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS (Proposal No. 5)
+RATIFICATION OF THE APPOINTMENT OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS (Proposal No. 4)